-I then call an ambulance while sitting on the edge of the tub, and my sweet wife…the woman I love most…has the audacity to say, “I think I can feel the head!”
+I called an ambulance while sitting on the edge of the tub, and my sweet wife…the woman I love most…had the audacity to say, “I think I can feel the head!”

 Suck it back in!
 Do something!
 Stop doing something!
 Argh!